Skip to content

 • You can use a virtual machine to run a full Linux distribution.
 This is a bit more heavyweight than WSL, but it’s a good option if you want to get used to using Linux.
 If you’re on a new ARM Windows laptop, this might not work as expected, and I can’t provide support as I don’t have one to test with.

 One tricky part is that most things will work on Windows, but many things will start breaking in unexpected ways.
-So unless you’re really intent on developing in Windows, I’d suggest using one of the options above for working on your assignments in this class.
+So unless you’re really intent on developing in Windows, I’d suggest using one of the options above for working on your assignments in this class (and other advanced CS classes).

 We will be using Node.js to build and run JavaScript applications.
 The easiest way to get started is to go to the Node.js download page and download the LTS version of Node.js for your laptop.
 This will allow you to use the node command to run JavaScript programs from the command line, and use the node package manager npm to download dependencies for your project, install additional packages, run package scripts, and more.